drscotthawley/panotti/README.md

 * optional: sox ("Sound eXchange": command-line utility for examples/binaural.
 Install via "apt-get install sox")
 * optional: pygame (for exampes/headgames.py)

+...And probably: Mac OS X or Linux.
+(Windows users: I have no experience to offer you.)

 ## Demo
 I'm not shipping this with any audio but you can generate some for the 'fake binaural' example (requires sox):